 But what do we really need in a home?

-To help you decide first establish what your goal is.
+But our guide to moving house is going to help you first establish what your goal is.
 You cannot achieve a dream if you don’t know what you are looking for and every dream is different so start by deciding just what it is that would make a dream home for you.
 Some people will be focusing on good schools, country air or village life.
 Others will be after good restaurants, art galleries and a lively buzz.

 The perfect home is not always the most expensive or most impressive to look at; remember you will be living there so it needs to feel comfortable not just look good.
 For instance large gardens may be impressive but they take time and/or money to maintain.
 Large houses are expensive to run – fuel bills, repairs and council tax will all cost more.